 1. HOW IS MY DATA ENCRYPTED?

-All your data (usernames, passwords, labels, etc..), even the association between credentials and labels are encrypted with a random symmetric key (called Master Key) with a length of 128 or 256 bit (depending on your selected encryption algorithm).
+All your data (usernames, passwords, labels, etc..), even the association between credentials and labels, is encrypted with a random symmetric key (called Master Key) with a length of 128 or 256 bit (depending on your selected encryption algorithm).
 The encryption algorithm can be chosen when you create a new vault but can also be changed later for an existing vault (since 1.7.x).
 Supported are: AES 128/256, Blowfish 128/256 and ChaCha20.
 Note that depending on your current Android version you may not see all options.
 Default is AES 128 which is supported by all Android versions and in most cases strong enough with a reasonable performance.
+On newer devices the default is AES 256.

 The Master Key itself is encrypted with your PIN (min 6 characters of your choice, not necessarily digits) combined with an at least 28 character long Master Password.
 Both are hashed together (with an additional vault specific random salt, SHA-256) and passed to a Key Deriation Function (PBKDF2 with HMAC SHA-1 or SHA-256) with a configurable count of iterations (default 100.000) to derive a secret key to en- and decrypt the Master Key.

-In addition to that the Encrypted Master Key is again AES-encrypted with an internal Android key (managed by Androids Trusted Execution Environment or TPM).
+In addition to that the Encrypted Master Key is again AES-encrypted with an internal Android key (managed by Androids Trusted Execution Environment or Strongbox if available).
 This is to make it more difficult to extract the data from the phone storage.

 If it appeals more to you to store your master password on the device it is strongly recommend to enroll biometrics (e.g. fingerprint) before.
 This ensures the stored master password can only be accessed with your biometric (managed by the OS).